 Utrecht University is proud of its students, who make impressive efforts in their studies and in their daily lives.
-In recognition of these efforts, every year the Rector Magnificus presents two student prizes during the opening of the academic year: the prize for the Best Master’s Thesis and the prize for Exceptional Administrative and Social Achievement.
+In recognition of these efforts, every year the Rector Magnificus presents two student prizes during the opening of the academic year: the prize for the Best Master’s Thesis and the prize for Exceptional Extracurricular Achievements.
 The nominees for this year’s prizes have recently been announced.

 Nominees Student Awards 2018 announced